MENU

 Our scoring process

-If a company scores < 3 in any sector (needs improvement) we will regularly ask for updates on measures being taken to produce an improved rating.
+If a company scores < 3 in any sector (needs improvement) we will regularly review measures being taken to produce an improved rating.
 But as long as the company has higher scores on questions in the other two sectors – 3 (fair), 4 (good), 5 (very good) – it will not fail to be considered for investment on ESG grounds.

-As this is proprietary research we are not publishing the results of these assessments on our website but both short summaries and copies of the full reports, including the reasoning behind the scores awarded, are available to investors in the fund.
+As this is proprietary research we are not publishing the results of these ESG assessments on our website.
+However, copies of the full reports, including the reasoning behind the scores awarded, are available to investors in the fund.